Friday, March 30, 2012

 Friday, March 23, 2012

-Last summer my sister Joann and I, plus three other friends, hired a boat on Isla Mujeres for a Whale Shark tour.
-This was my second trip to see the Whale Sharks, and it was just as thrilling as the first time a year ago.
+Last summer, my sister Joanne and I, plus three other friends, hired a boat on Isla Mujeres for a whale shark tour.
+This was my second trip to see the whale sharks, and it was just as thrilling as the first time a year ago.

-The name Whale Shark is a bit of a misnomer.
-They are not whales, but a filter-feeding relative of the shark family.
+The name whale shark is a misnomer.
+They are not whales, but a filter-feeding relative of the carpet shark family.

-They can range up to 20 meters in length (about 60 something feet long), weigh up to 79,000 pounds, and live in excess of 130 years.
-It's hard to get the proper perspective on the size of the Whale Sharks, until they slide along beside or under the 31-foot boat – then you see that they are scary big.
+They can range up to 20 meters in length (about 60 feet long), weigh up to 79,000 pounds, and live in excess of 130 years.
+It's hard to get the proper perspective on the size of the whale sharks until they slide along beside or under the 31-foot boat, then you see that they are scary big.

 Ah, cute.
 Wild dolphins.

-We traveled 40 kilometres on choppy seas, spotting a gorgeous pod of dolphins first and then circled for 30 minutes looking for the Whale Sharks.
-Finally an excited radio message alerted the 10 or 12 tour boats in the area that the pods had been spotted.
+We travelled 40 kilometres on choppy seas, spotting a gorgeous pod of dolphins first and then circling for 30 minutes looking for the whale sharks.
+Finally, an excited radio message alerted the 10 or 12 tour boats in the area that the pods had been spotted.

 Did I mention that they are beautiful?
 And big?
 Really big.

-The tour boats are licensed and the number of licenses is tightly controlled in an attempt to protect the Whale Sharks from harassment, and to protect the tour industry.
-All of the boat captains kept a respectful distance from each other to allow their passengers the freedom to swim with the Whale Sharks.
+The tour boats are licensed, and the number of licenses is tightly controlled to protect the whale sharks from harassment and to protect the tour industry.
+All of the boat captains kept a respectful distance from each other to allow their passengers the freedom to swim with the whale sharks.
 The tour season is May to September, although there have been a few sightings earlier in the year.
-These creatures have been seen at various times of the year along the coasts of South Africa, Belize, Western Australia, Honduras, Mozambique, and near the Mexican islands of Isla Holbox, and Isla Mujeres.
+These creatures have been seen at various times of the year along the coasts of South Africa, Belize, Western Australia, Honduras, Mozambique, and near the Mexican islands of Isla Holbox and Isla Mujeres.

-Joann and I went in first – only three people from any one boat are allowed in the water at a time to limit the amount of interference to the pod.
+Joanne and I went in first.
+A limit of three people from any one boat is allowed in the water at a time to limit the amount of interference to the pod.

 So here we go, toppling over the edge of the boat and swimming towards a freaking big fish with a mouth that is open wide - wide enough to swallow this Gringa!
 Breathe, breathe.
 It's okay, it won't eat you.

-The creature lazily flicked its tail and all 40 feet slide past me too quickly.
+The creature lazily flicked its tail, and all 40 feet slid past me too quickly.

 What a feeling!
 I am addicted.
 I wonder if I can get a "Frequent Swimmer" discount card?